GT-Quantum-Computing-Association/LogicalQ/paper/paper.md

    index: 5
  - name: Department of Physics, Duke University, Durham, NC
    index: 6
-date: XX October 2025
+date: 26 October 2025
 bibliography: paper.bib
 ---

 # Summary

-`LogicalQ` is a Python toolkit for quantum circuit development with built-in, generalized quantum error mitigation, detection, and correction (QEMDAC). `LogicalQ` inherits many of its data structures from, and thus is designed to interface well with, the `Qiskit` and `Qiskit Aer` packages [@Javadi-Abhari2024].
+`LogicalQ` is a Python toolkit for quantum circuit development with generalized quantum error mitigation, detection, and correction (QEMDAC). `LogicalQ` inherits many of its data structures from, and thus is designed to interface well with, the `Qiskit` and `Qiskit Aer` packages [@Javadi-Abhari2024].

-The source code for `LogicalQ` is available on GitHub at [https://github.com/GT-Quantum-Computing-Association/LogicalQ/](https://github.com/GT-Quantum-Computing-Association/LogicalQ/).
-It can be installed via `pip` from the `pypi` index at [https://pypi.org/project/LogicalQ/](https://pypi.org/project/LogicalQ/).
-Its documentation is hosted publicly at [https://logicalq.readthedocs.io/](https://logicalq.readthedocs.io/).
+The source code for `LogicalQ` is available on [GitHub](https://github.com/GT-Quantum-Computing-Association/LogicalQ/).
+It can be installed via `pip` from the [`pypi` index](https://pypi.org/project/LogicalQ/).
+Its [documentation](https://logicalq.readthedocs.io/) is hosted publicly.

 # Statement of need